 24 FPS Interop is the old DCP standard.
 To make a 25 FPS DCP, you have to untick “use interop” to use the newer SMPTE standard.

 The “Maximum bit rate” is 250 Mbit.
 It can be lowered if you want to have a smaller file size.
-Note:

 The Kakadu JPEG 2000 encoder makes larger DCPs than the Easydcp Plugin at the same Maximum bit rate.
 On 2K DCPs, you could use a lower bit rate to achieve the same size as the Easydcp plugin.
 On 4K DCPs, the bit rate is often at max on all encoders.
+A 4K DCP uses max 200 Mbit for the 2K portion of the DCP.

 Choose Output Track: Timeline track.
 Track number 1.

-Use a ISDCF name like this.
+Use an ISDCF name like this:

 INT-TD (International-texted) and INT-TL (International-textless) are often used instead of rating.